 This regulation is promulgated and adopted pursuant to the authority granted in 18 Del.C. §§311, 334, 2503, 3342B and 3556A, and in accordance with 29 Del.C.
 Ch.
-101. [Subsection 9.0 is codified under the Department's express authority under 18 Del.C. §334 to set affordability standards, which do not include a sunset date.]
+101.

 2.0 Purpose

 The purpose of this regulation is to establish a process through which carriers must demonstrate compliance with requirements for mandatory minimum payment innovations, including alternative payment models, provider price increases, carrier investment in primary care, and other activities deemed necessary to support a robust system of primary care by January 1, 2026, pursuant to 18 Del.C. §334.